relrod/blog/posts/2014-09-01-it-s-not-about-haskell.markdown

 Sometimes on Twitter and IRC, I see people say to my friends within the functional programming community (or to me directly) something like "It's not
-<language> so it must suck, right?"
-This line of reasoning is a
-[fallacy](https://yourlogicalfallacyis.com/strawman), but I wish to debunk it beyond passing it off as "fallacy, go away!"
+$language so it must suck, right?"
+This line of reasoning is a [fallacy](https://yourlogicalfallacyis.com/strawman), but I wish to debunk it beyond passing it off as "fallacy, go away!"